longbytes/Interview-Answers/README.md

 ### What is data mesh?
 Data Mesh is a paradigm that decentralizes data ownership, transformation, and delivery.
 It seeks to remove data processing bottlenecks, allowing component-specific teams to produce and manage their datasets.
 Traditionally, data is treated as a secondary "by-product" and processed by a centralized team.
 However, this approach can lead to inefficiencies, as these central teams may lack the domain-specific knowledge held by dedicated development teams.
 Data Mesh aims to address these challenges by distributing data responsibilities more broadly. *(Jacek Majchrzak et al. (2022).
 Data Mesh in Action.
 Manning.
 Chapter 1)*

-### How does a data mesh approach differ from traditional centralized data architectures, and what are its main advantages for large-scale organizations?
+### How is data mesh approach different from traditional centralized data architectures?
 A data mesh approach differs from traditional centralized data architectures by decentralizing data ownership, transformation, and delivery.
 While traditional methods treat data as a secondary "by-product" processed by a central team, Data Mesh allows component-specific teams to produce and manage their datasets directly.

 The main advantages for large-scale organizations include: